Mad Greek Diner

 As you drive along Interstate 15 heading towards Las Vegas, you'll pass by the small town of Baker.
 Baker began in 1908, and was named after Richard C. Baker, a borax and railroad magnate.
 Even though the town has less than eight hundred people, you won't miss it, as you'll see off to your left, the large 134 foot tall thermometer rising up from the middle of the town.
 Yes, Baker is home to the World's Tallest Thermometer.
 In addition to the World's Tallest Thermometer, Baker, being really only one road with three off ramps, one at either end and one in the middle, is a treasure trove of weird.

 The three sided World's Tallest Thermometer is 134 feet in honor of the highest recorded temperature in Fahrenheit in the United States recorded on July 10th, 1913 in Death Valley; not too far north of Baker.
 Although the thermometer has never recorded a temperature of 134, it did reach 127 degrees on August of 1995.
-The thermometer was originally built next to a Bob's Big Boy (now closed) and one of two Bun Boy Restaurants in existence (both were established in 1926, the other location being down Interstate 15 in Barstow.
-Sadly the Baker location also closed a few years back).
 The thermometer was dreamed up by Will Herron, then owner of the Bun Boy restaurant, and constructed by Young Electric Sign Company in 1990.
 33 tons of steel and almost five thousand lamps were used in its construction.
 As the temperature rises, more bulbs light up on the structure's three sides.
+The thermometer weighs 76,812 pounds and cost originally about $700,000.
+It was first lit up on October 9th, 1992.

 But Baker's list of weird attractions doesn't just include the World's Tallest Thermometer.
 Equally weird is the official home for Alien Fresh Jerky, a fun little jerky store complete with all sorts of aliens on display.
 Outside the store, garbage cans are stenciled with "Area 51" and aliens have pulled up in a car.
 Both a flying saucer and a rocket ship have landed in the parking lot.
 Inside, besides dozens of different flavors of jerky, aliens watch over the customers, several trying to blend in by wearing cowboy hats.
 There's also a variety of alien souvenirs such as t-shirts, magnets, bumper stickers, glasses, etc. to buy.